 Intended Audience: Remediation practitioners, including consultants, contractors and regulators.

-Course Format: Four 30-minute module videos, accompanied by five short multiple choice quizzes.
+Course Format: Four 30-minute module videos.

 Purchase or rent individual modules here.

 Join David Kooris, AICP (Director of the Office of Planning and Economic Development for Bridgeport, Connecticut and former Vice President and Connecticut Director for the Regional Plan Association) as he illustrates the sustainability and livability challenges and opportunities faced by America’s suburban communities and urban centers.

 In this course, Mr. Kooris shares lessons from his extensive planning experience in the New York Metropolitan region and worldwide, describing how land use plans, private development, and public infrastructure shape our communities.
 From the history of organic regional growth and urban planning to modern economic and environmental changes, this course will help students understand trends and craft appropriate responses to help improve our communities.

 Urgent issues including the housing market, employment, greenhouse gas emissions, environmental soundness, safety, and livability are discussed from the planning perspective, and new tools for dealing with these issues are reviewed with evidence-based precision.
 Planning techniques, zoning tools, and other land use regulations for coastal resiliency, transport oriented development, and complete streets are just a few of the creative solutions covered in this course.
 As planning challenges and their resolutions inherently cross political boundaries, new forms of partnerships, consensus-building across diverse constituencies, and stakeholder engagement are also highlighted in this course.

 Urban, Suburban and Regional Planning Practice would greatly benefit planners, local economic development and planning departments, community groups, tactical urbanism specialists, and any stakeholders interested in learning how to create community change using new planning tools and active partnerships.